Template Inheritance and Reusability

 bar: {$bar ?? 'not defined'} // prints: not defined

-Contents of block can be modified by filters.
-The following example removes all HTML and title-cases it:
+The content of a block can be modified by filters.
+The following example removes all HTML and capitalizes it:

 <title>{block title|stripHtml|capitalize}...{/block}</title>

-The tag can also be written as n:attribute:
+The tag can also be written as an n:attribute:

 <article n:block=post>